Health and Safety in the Laboratory

 Safety and Equipment Officer

-- ensure that School buildings, facilities, equipment and procedures comply with the requirements of the Health and Safety in Employment Act,
+- Ensure that School buildings, facilities, equipment and procedures comply with the requirements of the Health and Safety in Employment Act,

-- maintain all fixed asset registers accurately,
+- Maintain all fixed asset registers accurately,

-- maintain shared facilities equipment,
+- Maintain shared facilities equipment,

-- liaise with the Property Manager and the Property Services Facilities Manager to ensure all equipment and facilities in the School are serviced regularly and maintained in good working order.
+- Liaise with the Property Manager and the Property Services Facilities Manager to ensure all equipment and facilities in the School are serviced regularly and maintained in good working order.

-To clean and return the glassware.
+- Clean and return the glassware.

-To supervise the operation of the autoclave, and to sterilise glassware, equipment, media and waste.
+- Supervise the operation of the autoclave, and to sterilise glassware, equipment, media and waste.

-To maintain stocks of cleaning materials.
+- Maintain stocks of cleaning materials.